Matvey-Kuk/spark-python/README.md

 > Currently only 0_simple_echo.py example works, others are concepts.

-P.S.
-Cisco Spark team use term "SDK" for libraries which use their API...
+Keywords: Cisco Spark team use term "SDK" for libraries which use their API...
 Ok.
 That's **Cisco Spark Python SDK**.